-Standard 038 Inventory of Equipment

-Correctional facilities shall have a written policy, procedure, and practice for the daily inventory, control, and use of keys, tools, culinary equipment, and medical/dental supplies (including syringes, needles, and other sharps).
+Standard 038 Inventory of Equipment Compliant: Yes Correctional facilities shall have a written policy, procedure, and practice for the daily inventory, control, and use of keys, tools, culinary equipment, and medical/dental supplies (including) Compliant: Yes control, and use of keys, tools, culinary equipment, and medical/dental supplies (including syringes, needles, and other sharps).
 The policy must include daily accountability measures for outside equipment and tools coming into the correctional facility.